 You may want to user the filtering options in the “Next action” column header.
 Selecting “Monitor” will display all queries where site staff has answered a monitor question, and the queries are waiting for a monitor to close them, or add another comment.
 Selecting “Data entry user” will display all queries where site action is required – new monitor queries and queries where the monitor has added the latest comment.

 Clicking in the Query column for any listed item will display a window that shows the query details.
 You may also here add a response to the query (The ‘Enter comment’ field, and clicking the ‘Add comment’ button).

-Clicking in the ‘Subject’ column for any listed item will take you to the Subject Page (see 2.3 SUBJECT PAGE) where you can access and edit the visit and form that the query regards.
+Clicking in the ‘Subject’ column for any listed item will take you to the Subject Page (see Subject Page) where you can access and edit the visit and form that the query regards.

-You can plan visits directly from the subject page (see 2.3.
-SUBJECT PAGE).
-You can also plan visits, and view/manage planned visit dates, in the Visit Planning module.
-The Visit Planning module is accessed by clicking ‘Subjects’ on the main menu, and the on ‘Visit planning’ in the sub menu that appears below the main menu:
+You can plan visits directly from the subject page (see Subject Page).
+You can also plan visits, and view/manage planned visit dates, on the ‘Visits’ page.
+The Visits page is accessed by clicking ‘Visits’ in the sidebar menu.

-The “Planned date” column displays the planned visit date, or “(Not planned)” if the visit is not planned.
+The ‘Date’ column displays the visit date for open visits, planned visit date for planned visits and ‘(Not planned)’ if the visit is not planned.
 Clicking on the date, or “(Not planned)” where applicable, will allow you to schedule/reschedule the visit date.
 By using the column filter, you can filter out all upcoming visits tomorrow, the next week, or where the next visit has not yet been planned (and many other options).

 In the visit planning list, all passed dates are displayed using red text.

-Clicking on a row in the “Planned date” column will open dialog where you can plan, or reschedule, the visit.
+Clicking on a row in the ‘Planned date’ column will open a dialog where you can plan, or reschedule, the visit.

 Electronically signing the eCRF data is equivalent to a handwritten signature in a paper CRF.